We love our library

 Our Board of Directors

-FRIENDS OF FREEDOM PUBLIC LIBRARY OFFICERS: Judy Leacock, President; Mary Ellen Poe, Vice President; Virginia Olesak, Secretary; Pat Hojenski, Treasurer
+FRIENDS OF FREEDOM PUBLIC LIBRARY OFFICERS (l-r): Pat Hojenski, Treasurer; Mary Ellen Poe, Vice President; Judy Leacock, President; Virginia Olesak, Secretary;

 FRIENDS OF FREEDOM PUBLIC LIBRARY DIRECTORS: Pat MacMurray, Book Sales Director; Lou Doak, Membership Director; Loretta Campagna, Communications Director